The Vicon Retarget app is installed with Evoke. You can start it in any of these ways:

 For best results, align the target skeleton as closely as possible to the source skeleton.

-- Before you begin, review the symmetry options on the Retarget Setup tab.
+- Before you begin, review the symmetry options in the Manipulator Controls and Retarget Setup sections on the left.

-- To mirror changes to a joint rotation from one side to the other (from the left side side to the right side or vice versa), select the Joint symmetry option.
+- To mirror changes to a joint rotation from one side to the other (from the left side side to the right side or vice versa), in the Manipulator Controls section, ensure Joint Symmetry is selected.

-- To mirror targets created on one side to the other (from the left side side to the right side or vice versa), select the Target symmetry option.
+- To mirror constraints created on one side to the other (from the left side side to the right side or vice versa), in the Retarget Setup section, select Constraint Symmetry.

 Use the Manipulator tool to roughly align the main joints, switching between different camera views as required.